EsanRAHIMI/AOS/docs/living-command-universe-vision.md

 # Living AI Government — Jarvis Command Universe

-**Product vision & transformation plan — Phase AF (pre-implementation)**
-Status: strategic direction, approved-pending-review.
-Nothing in this document has been implemented yet.
-Written 2026-07-09 as the required product-architecture step before any homepage rebuild begins.
+**Product vision & transformation plan — Phase AF** Written 2026-07-09 as the required product-architecture step before the homepage rebuild began.

+**Status update (2026-07-09, same day, after Phase AF.1–AF.4.4):** the original banner below said "nothing in this document has been implemented yet."
+That is no longer true.
+Phases AF.1 through AF.4.4 implemented the large majority of Sections C–H: the Presence Bar/Focus Row (Section J's recommended first step), all nine domain-specific zone renderers (Section A.1/A.2's core complaint), the domain action layer (Section A.9's "read-only only" complaint), the persistent live-state snapshot and grouped Live Activity feed, and the hydration fix.
+Section A's diagnosis below is preserved as-written because it is an accurate historical record of what was wrong and why this rebuild happened — it is **not** a description of the current product.
+For current status, see `docs/phase-log.md` (Phase AF.1 through AF.4.4) and `docs/decision-log.md` (D-108 onward).
+Known items from this document still genuinely open: dedicated per-domain routes (Section A.4's "no `/finance`, no `/health` route" finding still holds — zones live only on the homepage), and per-actor scoping of live-state (deliberately not implemented — see D-124).

 This document is deliberately grounded in a direct code audit of the current system (file paths, component names, and API contracts are real, not